mediaexplorer74/PPSSPP-UWP/x64/README.md

 ## 1.15.3

 - Synced the latest fixes from the official repo
-- Disable screen rotation for x64 (maybe it was casing flipped menu issue)
+- Disable screen rotation for x64 (maybe it was causing flipped menu issue)

 ## 1.15.1